Biolater/scopematter-be/BACKEND_CONTEXT.md

   - Update: only when current status is `PENDING`; validates allowed transitions; returns entity with `request` summary.
   - Delete: only when status is `PENDING`.
   - Export: returns project (with client) and the specific change order (with request) for PDF generation.
+  - Status transitions: `PENDING` → `APPROVED`/`REJECTED` (final states).
+  - Business rules: Only one change order per request, only for out-of-scope requests.
 - ShareLink: `src/services/shareLink.service.ts`
   - `createShareLink`: verifies ownership; generates secure token; stores sha256(token) only; returns `CreateShareLinkResponse`.
   - `getShareLink`: validates token, active flag, and expiry; increments `viewCount`/`lastViewedAt`; filters payload by `show*` flags; returns `GetShareLinkResponse`.